gmgyan/Data_Science_Capstone_Project/about/about.md

 Those aggregated bi-,tri-gram term frequency matrices are transferred into frequency dictionaries.

-The resulting data.frames are used to predict the next word in connection with the text input by a user of the described application and the frequencies of the underlying *n*-grams table.
+The resulting data frames are used to predict the next word in connection with the text input by a user of the described application and the frequencies of the underlying *n*-grams table.

 ******